greenpau/caddy-security/CONTRIBUTING.md

 ## Development Environment

-The contribution to this project requires setting up a development environment.
+Contribution to this project requires setting up a development environment.
 The following steps allow developers to test their setup using local source code.